bartificer/programming-by-stealth/docs/pbs51.md

 You can also <a href="https://media.blubrry.com/nosillacast/traffic.libsyn.com/nosillacast/CCATP_2018_03_03.mp3?autoplay=0&loop=0&controls=1" >Download the MP3</a>

+## A Quick summary

-Since episode 50 was a special episode, it’s been a while since we last looked at these prototypes, so let’s take a moment for a quick summary of what we’re trying to achieve.
+Since episode 50 was a special episode, it’s been a while since we last looked at these prototypes.
+So let’s take a moment for a quick summary of what we’re trying to achieve.

-Conceptually, a Cellular Automaton (CA) is a grid of cells, each of which is on one of a finite set of states.
-CAs move from a current state to a next state in lock-step, that is to say, all the cells change from their current state to their next state in one step.
+Conceptually, a Cellular Automaton (CA) is a grid of cells, each of which is in one of a finite set of states.
+CAs move from a current state to a next state in lockstep, that is to say, all the cells change from their current state to their next state in one step.
 Each CA defines its own set of rules for how the next state of each cell should be calculated.
-This set of rules has only two inputs — the current state of the cell itself, and the current state of all neighbouring cells.
+This set of rules has only two inputs — the current state of the cell itself and the current state of all neighbouring cells.
 Practically, we need a way of seeing our automaton, so each CA also needs to define a set of rules for how to display a given state.

 An example of a specific cellular automaton is [Conway’s Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
 In this specific example there are only two possible states for each cell — _alive_ & _dead_, and the set of rules for calculating the next state of each cell are: